Skip to main content

 print(honeyhive.__version__)

-2. Keep imports unchanged
+2. Update imports

 from honeyhive import HoneyHiveTracer, trace, evaluate